Second successful implementation of Pragmas On Key in China

 The clients did not have any Enterprise Asset Management (EAM) system in place or previous experience of EAM systems but in both cases they have very quickly adapted to the On Key functionality with not only the engineering team but also the operations team capturing work in On Key.
 According to Wynjeterp, this is evidence of the quality of the translated UI making the experience practical and easy for the user.
 There are still some challenges with the Analytics translation functionality and these will receive attention.

 Another big positive for the deployment is that both instances are running from Pragma’s hosted environment in South Africa.
 The clients and implementation partners were very sceptical initially but are now quite comfortable with the system speed.
 There were however a number of challenges with connectivity inside factories which needed to be solved first.
 Now that they are solved, there is no involvement required from the local IT teams to ensure server and database uptime.

 Wynjeterp concludes, “It is still early days for this implementation and our focus for the next couple of weeks will be on monitoring progress and ensuring that the clients receive the necessary support to ensure benefit from On Key.
-We will also continue to grow the relationship and enablement with MESC to increase our EAM market share in China.
 On Key 5 is now providing us with a solid tool to enter that market.”

 On Key 5 is shipped with a standard Chinese and Brasil Portuguese UI for On Key.
 On Key Express and Analytics both use the standard phrase translation functionality available in On Key with specific parameters.
 The UI translations are maintained and updated with every release by an external service provider.